Samantha 7: History

 The band's original name was the Stepmothers, but the band was forced to change their name following a legal dispute with another band of the same name.
 Their debut gig was at the Woodstock 1999 festival.
 Bassist Krys Baratto had been offered the gig whilst DeVille was back out on the road with a Poison reunion tour.
 The bassist flew out to catch the tail end of the Poison tour to inform the guitarist of the news, leaving the fledgling band just two days to rehearse for the gig.
 Following the release of their debut album "Samantha 7" in 2000 on John Kalodner's imprint label "Portrait Records" / Sony, the band completed a tour of the US and the UK.

-In 2001, bassist Krys Baratto and drummer Francis Ruiz also did double duties touring as members of Great White.
+From 2000-2001, bassist Krys Baratto and drummer Francis Ruiz also did double duties touring as members of Great White.

 2004 saw C.C.
 DeVille back on the road with Poison, opening for a Kiss nationwide tour.
 That same year, Baratto worked with Modify in Minneapolis, Minnesota and Samantha 7 was put on permanent hold after just one album.
 There have been various rumours about a second album, which to this date never materialized.